 MPO Logo

-Description: A logo representing the MPO is used to identify products and publications of the

-MPO.
-A logo helps the public become familiar with the different activities of the consultants working on MPO sponsored projects.

-MPO by providing a means of recognizing MPO products.
+Description: A logo representing the MPO is used to identify products and publications of the MPO.
+A logo helps the public become familiar with the different activities of the MPO by providing a means of recognizing MPO products.